vishnudevtj/vishnudevtj.github.io/_posts/2017-08-10-downloading-interactively.md

 # Making My Music Download interactive

-The python script i last made to download the music from mio.to was designed in such a way that it download songs when the album link was given .
+The Python script i last made to download the music from mio.to was designed in such a way that it download songs when the album link was given .
 Because then it was to Download all the music from the site and an interactive interface was not required .
 The list.py created a list of all the movies in a perticular category and shell scripting was used to automatically download all the music from this list .
 Now I think that it should be made interactive , so I changed the script to and added the ebility to search from their site and crab the link of the search result . python have an -i option which executes all the code in the file and gives a interactive shell.

 there are three funtion new() , search_abum() , download()